My Story: Learning To Cope With CVS And Dry Eyes

 When I need to read a long document on a web page, I sometimes use the web browser’s built in functions to increase the font size.

 I also take more frequent breaks than before, making sure I focus on things at long distances during my breaks.
 It’s not enough to just rest.
-Actually trying to bring distant objects into focus relaxes eyes that are strained from too much work at a single distance.
+Trying to bring distant objects into focus relaxes eyes that are strained from too much work at a single distance.

 It All Works Together